yoseph1618/portfolio/README.md

   ## Features
   ```
   Past projects I've worked on are linked and available to see within the portfolio section of the website.
+  Code was used throughout this project from various sources in the bootcamp I attended and Chatgpt.
   ```

   ## Questions